|

 the RTO went to Maningrida and all was ok

-until Maningrida said no we
+until Maningrida said 'no' we

 don't want your program.
 By this time the